Railgun-Community/ppoi-safe-broadcaster-example/README.md

 - Prereqs: Install docker
 - Create a secret key (`NODEKEY`) for your node.
 This is not currently used for encryption, but does establish your node's identity: `docker/nodekey.sh`
-- Know your external IP (`EXTIP`) and verify that ports 60000 and 8000 are exposed to the outside world (see https://www.canyouseeme.org/ or similar).
+- Know your external IP (`EXTIP`) and verify that TCP ports 60000 and 8000 are exposed to the outside world (see https://www.canyouseeme.org/ or similar).
 - If you have a stable ip and domain and would like to join the community fleet of bootstrap nodes, you will need to generate an SSL certificate with letsencrypt (@todo expand later)

 ### regular docker